 3. If joining geometries with mismatched SRIDs, wrap with ST_Transform().

-4. NEVER use unbounded ST_Distance or ST_DumpPoints.
+4. NEVER use unbounded ST_Distance or ST_DumpPoints on large tables.

 5. Output ONLY valid JSON matching this schema: {{"sql": "string", "explanation": "string"}}